 14 Szechenyi utca, 1054 Budapest

 Credit: Facebook @sushiocean20171111

-Ennmann: great sushi place close to Batthyány tér
+Ennmann: great sushi in Budapest close to Batthyány tér

 Don’t judge a book by its cover, or a restaurant by its front – this is a true hidden gem near Batthyány tér, close to the Buda embankment.
 Reasonable prices, the service may be slow at times – and the sushi’s great!
 Also recommended is the lunch bento menu, or if you’re looking to pick up something for dinner at home after work, they offer takeaway.